Pedroo-Nietoo/Prisma-Schema-Docs/README.md

 ## Overview

-`prisma-schema-docs` is a simple command-line tool that generates HTML documentation for your Prisma schema files.
+The `prisma-schema-docs` is a simple command-line tool that generates HTML documentation for your Prisma schema files.
 This package reads your `schema.prisma` file and produces an easy-to-read documentation format for your models and their fields, including attributes like `@id`, `@unique`, `@default`, and `@relation`.

 <br>